 Cons of alcohol consumption

-- Alcohol, like fructose, is an hepatotoxin (a toxin for the liver).
+- Alcohol, like fructose, is a hepatotoxin (a toxin for the liver).
 In excess, it causes damage to the liver and can lead to alcoholic liver disease.
-Studies have shown though that alcohol becomes particularly damaging to the liver when high amounts of polyunsaturated fat is consumed.
+Studies have shown though that alcohol becomes particularly damaging to the liver when a high amount of polyunsaturated fat is consumed.
 The Paleo diet is already a very low polyunsaturated fat diet which makes the diet protective, to a certain extent, from the damage of alcohol on the liver.

 - Obviously, alcohol is a drug that causes drunkenness and loss of inhibitions, coordination and fine motor skills.
 This can mean all sorts of trouble, from accidents to inappropriate behaviors.